theimpossibleastronaut/rmw/README.md

 $HOME/trash.rmw/files
 $HOME/trash.rmw/info

-If one of the WASTE folder is on removable media, then the user has the option of appending ',removable' (More info about that in rmwrc, included with the rmw package).
+If one of the WASTE folders is on removable media, then the user has the option of appending ',removable' (details in etc/rmwrc).

-== Purging ==

-If purging is 'on', rmw will permanently delete files from the folders specified in the configuration file after 'x' number of days.
-Purging can be disabled by using 'purge_after = 0' in configuration file. rmw will only check once per day if it's time to purge (use -g to check more often).
-Purge requires -f (--force) to run (in your rmw configuration file, add the line 'force_not_required' if you'd rather not use --force when purging).

-The day of the last purge is stored in $HOME/config/rmw/lastpurge

-== Empty the Trash ==
-To empty the trash completely, rmw can use the environmental variable RMWTRASH.
-Usage:
-RMWTRASH=empty rmw -fg

 == Features and Options ==

 -h, --help
--c, --config filename     use an alternate configuration -l, --list                list waste directories
+-t, --translate           display a translation of the configuration file -c, --config filename     use an alternate configuration -l, --list                list waste directories
 -g, --purge               run purge even if it's been run today -o, --orphaned            check for orphaned files (maintenance) -f, --force               allow purge to run
--i, --interactive         not implemented
--r, --recurse             not implemented
 -B, --bypass              bypass directory protection -v, --verbose             increase output messages
 -w, --warranty            display warranty